grafana/observability-workshop/module-1/lab1.md

 k9s
 ```

-D. Open `metrics/metrics-agent-cm.yaml` with `nano` or `vi`.
+D. Open `metrics/metrics-agent-cm.yaml` with `nano` or `vi` or `more`.
 Before the workshop, an API key was already created in your Grafana Cloud instance to be used for sending telemetry.
 This file has been filled in already with the appropriate credentials prior to the workshop for your Grafana Cloud instance, specifically:

     |Line no|Cloud Setting|ConfigMap Setting|
     |--|--|--|